Jean2208/MyWebsite/_posts/2024-18-05-iclean-htb.md

 {% endhighlight %}
 </div>

-Since root.txt is already being handled as attachment, we need to leave `[infile]` empty.
+Since root.txt is already being handled as an attachment, we need to leave `[infile]` empty.
 The way to do that is by using `--empty` as specified in their initial instructions.

 <div class="article-image">
   <img src="/assets/img/iclean/emptyqpdf.png">